Karan-Manikani/Transport-not-transport/README.md

 ## Deployment
 The front-end UI of the web app was made using Streamlit.
 It includes a file uploader widget that allows you to upload images, and a predict button that returns predictions along with the probability of the predicted class.<br>
-The web app was deployed to Heroku.
+The web app was deployed to Heroku. <br>
 You can find the web app [here](http://transport-not-transport-app.herokuapp.com/)